SyneRBI/PETRIC-UCL-EWS/README.md

 **Preconditioner**: Diagonal RDP Hessian + Row-sum of likelihood hessian, or EM-precondition based on a dominance of RDP component of the objective function.

 ### Number of subset choice
 To compute the number of subsets we use the functions in **utils/number_of_subsets.py**.
-This is a set of heuristic rules: 1) number of subsets has to be divisible by the number of views, 2) the number of subsets should have many prime factors (this results in a good herman meyer order), 3) I want at least 8 views in each subset and 4) I want at least 5 subsets.
+This is a set of heuristic rules: 1) number of subsets has to be divisible by the number of views, 2) the number of subsets should have many prime factors (this results in a good Herman Meyer order), 3) I want at least 8 views in each subset and 4) I want at least 5 subsets.
 The function in **utils/number_of_subsets.py** is probably not really efficient.

 For TOF flight data, we do not use rule 3) and 4).
 If several number of subsets have the same number of prime factors, we take the larger number of subsets.